 Car tax explained

-From April 2020, those buying a new petrol, diesel or hybrid car will likely have to pay more car tax.
-But those buying expensive electric cars, costing more than £40,000, will now be exempt from a rule that previously saw them paying a tax supplement.
+Car tax rates have risen again from April 2021, with owners of hybrids, diesels and petrol cars all paying more.
+Those buying expensive electric cars, costing more than £40,000, will continue to be exempt from a rule that previously saw them paying a tax supplement.

 Away from coronavirus, below we lay out everything you need to know about the different car tax rates and rules, and what you'll be paying.